rackerlabs/technical-blog/_posts/2019-07-24-Microsoft-SQL-Server-advanced-corruption-and-recovery.md

 ####	Page restore

 You can restore one or more pages with this technique.
-Page level restore is an online operation for the database enterprise edition, and you can use the offline operation for other editions, which implies the the database can be offline during the restore process.
+Page-level restore is an online operation for the database enterprise edition, and you can use the offline operation for other editions, which implies that the database can be offline during the restore process.

 ##### T-SQL script